-Fire 151-Introduction to Wildland Fire Control (3)
+Fire 151-Introduction to Wildland Fire Control (3) PreReq: Eng 21 or placement in Eng 102 CoReq: Fire 101 and Fire 156

 Introduces definitions, concepts, theories, and principles of modern wildland fire control.
 Provides students with an overall introduction to theory and application in basic wildland fire suppression, fire behavior, wildland fire operations, suppression methods, tools, and equipment.
 An emphasis on safety.
 Completion of this course meets current NWCG 310-1 standards for Firefighter Type 2, and the required training for issuance of a Red Card.
 (3 lec hrs.)